 The final thesis must be written and formatted in accordance with:

-- “Guidelines for Writing Professional and Scientific Works” available on the on the Regulations page.
+- “Guidelines for Writing Professional and Scientific Works” is available on the Regulations page.

 - Template for Writing Final Theses at SASS

-- Once the (co-)mentor confirms that the final thesis is ready for submission, the student uploads the thesis in an electronic format that allows corrections (PDF) via the Web Office (END OF STUDY / Theme Application).
+- Once the (co-)mentor approves that the final thesis is suitable for submission, the student must submit it in electronic format (PDF, allowing for corrections) via the Web Office under Completion of Studies – Thesis Submission.

-- Note: Before you are able to upload your thesis, the (co-)mentor must electronically confirm the content suitability via the Web Office.
+- Note: Before uploading the thesis, the (co-)mentor must electronically confirm the academic suitability of the work via the Web Office.

-OBR-FUDŠ-007-Review and submission of the bachelor’s-master’s thesis. - IMPORTANT: The final thesis must be linguistically correct and professionally proofread.
-When submitting the thesis for technical review, you must also attach a copy of the proofreader’s qualification, and a certificate confirming that language proofreading has been completed.
+- Important: The final thesis must be linguistically appropriate.
+When submitting the thesis for technical review, you must also attach a copy of the proofreader’s diploma and a certificate confirming that the thesis has been proofread.
+Only certificates issued by proofreaders with a degree in Slovene studies or by a qualified teacher of the Slovene language (or the English language, in the case that the dissertation is written in English) are accepted.

-- Once the thesis is submitted and approved by the (co-)mentor, the 14-day period for the technical review begins.
-The review is carried out by a librarian and confirmed via the Web Office.
+- Once the thesis has been submitted and approved by the (co-)mentor, a 14-day period begins for the technical review, which is carried out by the librarian and confirmed via the Web Office.

-- Corrections: If the thesis does not meet technical standards, you will receive instructions for corrections by e-mail.
-You must resubmit the corrected version.
-If the last day of the deadline falls on a non-working day, the deadline is extended to the next working day.
+- Corrections: If the thesis does not meet the technical requirements, you will receive instructions for corrections by email and must resubmit the revised version.
+If the final day of the deadline falls on a non-working day, it is extended to the next working day.

-- Repeat reviews: If a repeat review is necessary, the student must re-upload the thesis with corrections through the Web Office.
-With each re-submission, a new 14-day period begins for the next technical review.
+- Repeated reviews: If a repeated review is required, the student must resubmit the corrected version via the Web Office.
+From the date of resubmission, a new 14-day period begins for the technical review.

-- Charges: If the thesis is still not technically compliant after the second review, each third and subsequent review of the same thesis will be charged 70.00 EUR.
+- Fees: If the thesis is still not compliant after the second technical review, each third and subsequent review of the same thesis is charged at EUR 70.00.

-- Plagiarism check: A plagiarism check is carried out at the same time.
-Both the student and the (co-)mentor will receive the plagiarism report by e-mail.
-In the case of detected similarities, the student must consult with the (co-)mentor (not with the Student Affairs Office or the Library).
+- A plagiarism check is carried out at the same time.
+The student and the (co-)mentor will receive the plagiarism report by email.
+In case of identified similarities, the student should consult the (co-)mentor (not the administrative staff at the Student Office or the library).

 Completion of the submission process: